Hi, I’m Thaddeus.

 I started studying Human Movement Sciences at university, but quickly figured out I didn’t want to spend my life in a laboratory wearing a lab coat.
 I wanted to work with people, not petri dishes.
 So I became a physiotherapist instead — and eventually a master manual therapist.

 After 15 years in clinical practice, I left the clinic.
-Moved to a CrossFit, functional fitness, and Hyrox gym.
-And started helping people from the other direction — not by treating what’s wrong, but by building what’s right.
+On the field, in the gym, on the ice, wherever athletes were training, I started coaching people from the other direction — not by treating what’s wrong, but by building what’s right.

 What I actually do